 You should also strive for a high GPA.
 Ensuring you set yourself up for success before applying to med school gives you a competitive edge and the opportunity to stand out.

 Once you’re accepted, your next step is to get through four years of medical school.
+Completing your plastic surgeon schooling is a crucial step in this process.
 To get to graduation, it’ll help to know what to expect on this journey.
 This section will cover just that!

 In terms of curriculum, your learning experience is often divided into pre-clinical and clinical training.
 For the first two years of med school, you’ll learn about basic medical concepts, structural and functional anatomy, and protocols and concepts for diagnosing and treating various diseases.